goreleaser/goreleaser/README.md

   # Archive format.
 Valid options are `tar.gz` and `zip`.
   # Default is `tar.gz`
   format: zip

+  # Can be used to archive on different formats for specific GOOSs.
+  # Most common use case is to archive as zip on Windows.
+  # Default is empty
+  format_overrides:
+    - goos: windows
+      format: zip

   # Replacements for GOOS and GOARCH on the archive name.
   # The keys should be valid GOOS or GOARCH values followed by your custom